Topsy Sinden: Early career

 Sinden began to perform as a small child in entertainments at St. James's Hall and made her professional debut at age six, in 1884, as a little dancer in a fairy play at the Royalty Theatre, followed shortly by a pantomime of Dick Whittington at the Theatre Royal, Drury Lane and by engagements at other West End theatres.
 She studied dance with M. Leprez, an Italian dancing master, and then the Viennese dancer Katti Lanner.
 She was given early roles including as principal dancer at age 10 in a revival of Pepita at Toole's Theatre and The Old Guard, both in 1888.
 In 1889, she played the title role in a pantomime of Cinderella at Covent Garden Theatre.
 She then was engaged by Augustus Harris as principal dancer at the Empire Theatre for three years and later played in Liverpool and elsewhere.
+While at the Empire she appeared in the ballet The Paris Exhibition (1889), dancing a Lancashire clog dance.

 She also joined the company of George Edwardes where, in the early 1890s, she appeared in the burlesques Cinder Ellen up too Late and Don Juan.
 Also at the Gaiety, Edwards cast her in In Town (1892), and, in 1894, still aged 16, she danced in A Gaiety Girl at Daly's Theatre and then played the role of Violet Deveney in Edwardes's hit Edwardian musical comedy, The Shop Girl, at the Gaiety.
 At the invitation of Harris, Sinden then danced in grand operas at Covent Garden until his death in 1896.
 In 1897, she was principal dancer in The Yashmak at Shaftesbury Theatre and was also dancing at the Avenue Theatre opposite Lottie Venne.
 In 1899, with Edwardes's company at Daly's Theatre, she played Trixie in San Toy, in which she "contributes a graceful dance".
 She also performed in music hall and pantomime (usually as "principal girl") during these years, including at the Britannia Theatre, the Metropole Theatre in Camberwell, and elsewhere.